Thursday, September 26, 2024

 $$\exists n\in\mathbb{N}\;[n>5]$$

-As an optional extra challenge, try writing the proof in the concise form, as above.
+As an optional extra challenge, try writing the proof in the concise form shown above.